LastAncientOne/SimpleStockAnalysisR/README.md

 <a href="https://www.buymeacoffee.com/lastancientone" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 ## Authors
-### * Tin Hang
+### Tin Hang

 ## I hope you enjoy learning from this simple tutorial in R.

 ## Disclaimer
 &#x1F53B; Do not use this code for investing or trading in the stock market.
-However, if you are interest in the stock market, you should read books &#x1F4D8; &#x1F4D7; &#x1F4D9; that are relate to stock market or finance.
+However, if you are interested in the stock market, you should read books  &#x1F4D8; &#x1F4D7; &#x1F4D9; hat are related to the stock market or finance.

-## This is not a "get rich quick" scheme; rather, it is intended for research and educational purposes.
+## This is not a "get-rich-quick" scheme; rather, it is intended for research and educational purposes.